-The issues involving coalescing in Section 4.3.3.2 would suggest that our rowsum code might run faster with column sums, to take advantage of the memory banking.
-(So the user would either need to take the transpose first, or have his code set up so that the matrix is in transpose form to begin with.)
+The issues involving coalescing in Section 4.3.3.2 would suggest that our rowsum code might run faster with column sums.
 As two threads in the same half-warp march down adjoining columns in lockstep, they will always be accessing adjoining words in memory.

-So, I modified the program accordingly (not shown), and compiled the two versions, as rs and cs, the rowand column-sum versions of the code, respectively.
+So, I modified the program accordingly (not shown), and compiled the two versions, as rs and cs, the row-and column-sum versions of the code, respectively.